-This second volume in the Future Cities Laboratory Indicia series focuses on the tools, methods, and approaches needed for urban research.
-In short, following Marshall McLuhan’s famous provocation, the editors focus less on the message and more on the medium of research.
+This second volume in the Future Cities Lab series focuses on the tools, methods, and approaches needed for urban research.
+Following Marshall McLuhan’s famous provocation, its editors focus less on the message and more on the medium of research.
 This involves retreating from research contents – the topics, themes, questions, hypotheses, insights, ideas, concepts, and thoughts – to consider the materials, methods, tools, techniques, and approaches that support them.

 This change in perspective reveals a rich array of research approaches that include: the visual documentation of complex stakeholder interests, political and economic circumstances in built form and design vision; two- and three-dimensional mapping of vegetation, temperature and humidity, in conjunction with point cloud terrestrial and airborne laser-scanning technology; gathering information from sensors and geospatial data; emergence of “solution spaces”and multi-dimensional complexity science; subject oriented approaches to behavioural and cognitive decision making in city navigation; and approaches to emergent phenomena such as extended urbanisation that are not always visible to existing analytical or documentary lenses.

 The Future Cities Laboratory was established by ETH-Zürich and Singapore’s National Research Foundation (NRF) and operates under the auspices of the Singapore-ETH Centre (SEC).

 Edited by Stephen Cairns, Devisari Tunas, ETH Zürich / Singapore-ETH Centre

 Design: Studio Joost Grootens